mariinkys/iced-battery-status/README.md

 ## TODO

 - [ ] Application change light/dark theme depending on system theme
-- [ ] Improve the application design
+- [X] Improve the application design
-- [ ] Let the user configure upower location
 - [ ] Publish the application as a Flatpak

 ## About me